j50n/blackholesuns/README.md

 ### Site Hangs When I Press Go!

 You press _Go!_ and the site gets stuck thinking.
-If you wait about 20 minutes it finishes with a route that no one would ever want to travel.
+If you wait about 30 seconds it finishes with a route that no one would ever want to travel.

 The "hanging" part of this is a known issue.
 We're working on a fix.